 Introduction: THE END TABLE

 I needed a small table.
-I started browsing images and really liked Green and Green.
+I started browsing images and really liked Greene and Greene styled furniture.
 Using this as a guide I let my imagination do the work knowing I didn't have the skills to compete with G&G.

 I selected clear pine with a nice grain.